auspol96/ML-essential/Session1_Practice_PartE_Model_Evaluation.md

 ### Recall
 > “Out of all customers who actually churned, how many did we catch?”
+Recall tells us how many of the customers who actually churned were correctly found by the model.

 High recall:
 - Few missed churners